Could this blood test eventually screen people for cancer?

 It will also have to be tried in larger groups of patients, and patients with different cancers.
 The first goal would be to try it in people at high risk of cancer but no symptoms yet – such as smokers, or people with cancer-causing gene mutations like BRCA mutations, Velculescu said.

+Wyndham said it will be important to study such tests in large groups of people who have not had cancer diagnosed, to see if it can truly be used to screen asymptomatic people for cancer.
+And then it will have to be shown that using the test allows doctors to intervene sooner and help people.

-Catching cancer in its earliest stages could save many lives, he said.
+Catching cancer in its earliest stages could save many lives.
 Cancer is the No. 2 killer overall in the United States.

 ”The survival difference between late stage and early stage disease in these cancers would account for more than a million lives each year worldwide,” Velculescu said.